 - Increased pain with walking, especially barefoot and standing

 Plantar fasciitis is most prevalent in athletes, commonly runners, as well as sedentary, overweight individuals.
 The condition also commonly occurs in patients with either flat or high arches, and is frequently associated with decreased ankle range of motion, poor calf flexibility, and decreased foot and ankle strength.
 In addition, plantar fasciitis is commonly noted in populations with decreased hip strength and lower extremity stability, as well as those with alterations in gait or weight acceptance on the foot.

 What can a physical therapist do for patients with plantar fasciitis?

 Fascia mobilization – Mobilization of the fascial adhesions on the plantar surface of the foot is essential to remodel scar tissue and improve pliability for weight bearing demands.
 While ball rolling on the bottom of the foot to address muscle tension can assist with mobility, it usually is not deep enough to localize restrictions.
 Not only can a therapist more specifically target primary restricted regions, but he/she also can address limitations in ankle and foot mobility prohibiting the foot from adapting to the ground for even weight distribution with walking.

-If you have symptoms of plantar fasciitis, schedule an appointment at a nearby Athletico clinic today so our experts can provide treatment recommendations and help you get back to doing the things you love to do.
+If you have symptoms of plantar fasciitis, schedule a free assessment at a nearby Athletico clinic today so our experts can provide treatment recommendations and help you get back to doing the things you love to do.